Top 10 how-to articles for MyGeotab fleet software

 If you have an idea for a how-to post on MyGeotab, the SDK, or Marketplace solutions, please leave a comment below.
 We would love your suggestions.

 This is one of our top blog posts of all time.
 Renee Depuydt walks you through how to transfer the Geotab GO7 telematics device from one vehicle to another.
-As you’ll see, moving the plug-and-play device between vehicles is seamless and easy to accomplish.
+As you’ll see, moving the device between vehicles is seamless and easy to accomplish.

 Stopping dangerous driving continues to be a top priority in fleet safety management.
 Alex Sukhov, Embedded Systems Developer, outlines the three types of data that can be used to determine dangerous driving: vehicle acceleration, vehicle road speed, and engine speed.
 Read about selecting thresholds and how to manage possible sources of error.